Cloud Foundry Overview

 Cloud Foundry uses the git system on GitHub to version-control source code, buildpacks, documentation, and other resources.
 Developers on the platform also use GitHub for their own apps, custom configurations, and other resources.
 To store large binary files, such as droplets, CF maintains an internal or external blobstore.
 To store and share temporary information, such as internal component states, CF uses MySQL, Consul, and etcd.

 Cloud Foundry components communicate with each other by posting messages internally using http and https protocols, and by sending NATS messages to each other directly.

 Cloud Foundry generates system logs from Cloud Foundry components and app logs from hosted apps

-As Cloud Foundry runs, its component and host VMs continuously generate logs and metrics, and Cloud Foundry apps also typically generate logs.
+As Cloud Foundry runs, its component and host VMs generate logs and metrics.
+Cloud Foundry apps also typically generate logs.
 The Loggregator system aggregates the component metrics and app logs into a structured, usable form, the Firehose.
 You can use all of the output of the Firehose, or direct the output to specific uses, such as monitoring system internals, triggering alerts, or analyzing user behavior, by applying nozzles.

 Typical apps depend on free or metered services such as databases or third-party APIs.
 To incorporate these into an app, a developer writes a Service Broker, an API that publishes to the Cloud Controller the ability to list service offerings, provision the service, and enable apps to make calls out to it.Create a pull request or raise an issue on the source for this page in GitHub